vesor/notes/ubuntu1604.md

 # Backup partition and restore
 1) make a usb boot system

-copy all files from ubuntu iso to a usb disk.
+use ubuntu "Disks" gui tool, to restore the usb disk from a ubuntu iso.

 2) download partclone debs